 Review your Pre-Separation Counseling Checklist (DD Form 2648.

 Consider whether you want to utilize your Space A travel benefits during terminal leave.
 You’re still Category III – Active Duty, giving you a boost in getting on those flights.

-Verify the information on your DD 214: be sure that your social security number, dates of service, name and other information are exactly right.
+Verify the information on your DD 214.
+Be sure that your social security number, dates of service, name, and other information are exactly right.

-Have last medical and dental appointments for everyone in the family.
+Have the last medical and dental appointments for everyone in the family.
 Get necessary documentation, like kids’ sports physicals, to get you through the next few months.

-Fill a 90 day supply of any necessary prescriptions.
+Fill a 90-day supply of any necessary prescriptions.

 About a month before your retirement, call your installation’s identification office and ask about the procedures for getting your retired military ID cards.
 Some installations are able to get them to you a day or two before retirement (I don’t know how – don’t ask me), and some will need you to wait until you are officially retired.
 Try to make appointments, if at all possible.
 Don’t forget that you don’t have to use the office on your installation – if that’s not convenient, or they can’t get you an appointment, use the RAPIDS appointment system to see what other options exist in your area.